codyogden/social-card/README.md

 This will return a screenshot `image/png` of the rendered page.

 ## Global Query Params
 These query parameters will work on either endpoint.
+These query params are all optional based on the template file.
+Additional params can be added as desired.
+The `force` query param with any value will force the cached image file to rebuild for that specific query string.

 | Query Param      | Type       |
 |------------------|------------|